 The site visit, especially, is a key part of the process because according to Iannarella, potential customers will remember people more than places.
 It’s not all about selling — it’s about making a personal connection.
 A planner’s visit is often your only chance to show off not only your property but also your team and service, face to face.
 Give visiting planners as much information as possible, and make sure to listen to and address any concerns they have upfront.
 Introduce the planner to staff members who are likely to be working their event, rather than letting them interact only with the sales team.
 A great conversation with the chef or audiovisual team may just make the difference.

 Follow Up With a Great Event Experience

 Getting a meeting or event booked at your venue is only the beginning to creating planner loyalty.
-You also have to deliver on your promises for a successful event with personalized service and experiences.
+You also have to deliver on your promises for a successful event with personalised service and experiences.
 Make sure your staff is proactive in helping planners overcome any last-minute challenges leading up to and onsite at the event.

-That can make all the difference for planners like Leanna Mosquera, who organizes educational events for AxoGen, a human tissue company.
+That can make all the difference for planners like Leanna Mosquera, who organises educational events for AxoGen, a human tissue company.
 “If the staff is just outstanding and we don’t ever have to ask for things — they just anticipate our needs — we are automatically willing to go back to that property,” she says.